darrarski/xcframework-maker/README.md

       -output output/path
   ```

-4. Resulting XCFramework will be created in provided output directory:
+4. Resulting XCFramework will be created in the provided output directory:

   ```sh
   output/path/GoogleInteractiveMediaAds.xcframework